waldronmatt/mixpack/README.md

 ### Back-end Tools
 - Express: server framework for Node.js
 - serverless-http: allows you to 'wrap' your API for serverless use (used for hosting on Netlify)
-- webpack-dev-server: development server that provides live reloading
+- webpack-dev-server: development server that provides live/hot reloading

 ### Testing
 - Jest - JavaScript testing framework